robertorios/baseball/README.txt

-pass Batting-07-12.csv and Master-small.csv as arguments for baseball.rb
+pass files (Batting-07-12.csv, Master-small.csv) as arguments for baseball_stats.rb
 Files have to be csv format